Hardacre Film Festival

-The Hardacre Film Festival is a film festival held annually in Tipton, Iowa and is considered to be Iowa's longest-running film festival.
-The festival was founded in 1997 by Troy Peters and is typically held in August, showing independent films from all over the world.
+The Hardacre Film Festival was a film festival held annually from 1997-2012 in Tipton, Iowa, United States, and was considered to be Iowa's longest-running film festival at the time.
+The festival was founded in 1997 by Troy Peters and was typically held in August, showing independent films from all over the world.

 Awards

 The festival traditionally awards filmmakers in nine categories: